 Just continue to put time into researching and reading about proper budgeting, saving, and managing money in general.
 Make sure to actually apply what you learn, and you can start small if you find it too difficult.

-Start a routine that you can keep, and continue to do it without any excuses.
-Instead of giving in to temptations, think of the bigger picture and your bigger goal.
-Buying that bag you saw in the mall would make you happy for a day, but saving and investing everyday would make you happier for a much longer time in the future.
+Buying that bag you saw in the mall would make you happy for a day, but saving and investing every day would make you happier for a much longer time in the future.

 Think that you would have more money to spend in the future if you just be patient for now.
 If you do these, it is certain that you will improve over time.